North Maleny, Queensland: Geography

 The Baroon Pocket Dam is in the north-east of the locality; it impounds Obi Obi Creek creating Lake Baroon.

+Part of Kondalilla National Park is in the north-west of the locality.

 History

 The Maleny Provisional School opened on 22 July 1897, becoming Maleny State School on 1 January 1909.
 It was renamed Maleny North State School in 1913 (probably because of the opening on Maleny Township State School in nearby Maleny) but closed in 1914.
-On 27 February 1922 it reopened as Maleny North Provisional School, becoming Maleny North State School on 4 July 1927.
+On 27 February 1922, it reopened as Maleny North Provisional School, becoming Maleny North State School on 4 July 1927.
 It finally closed in 1953.

 The Baroon Pocket Dam was officially opened by Queensland Premier Mike Ahern on 28 July 1989.